Chandeesh18/travelplanner/README.md

 ### `npm test`

 Launches the test runner in interactive watch mode.
-This command is useful for running test cases that are not directly connected with Firebase.
+This command is useful for running test cases that are not directly connected with Firebase.Firebase needed permission.

 ### `npm run build`